Rohitk69992/Handling-Imbalanced-Dataset-Using-Resampling-Technique/README.md

 ## 🔮 Future Work
 This repository will continue to grow with **more techniques, algorithms, and experiments** on the same dataset:
-- Add advanced resampling methods (SMOTE, Borderline-SMOTE, ADASYN).
+- Add on new advanced resampling methods (SMOTE ✅, Borderline-SMOTE, ADASYN).
 - Explore **ensemble methods** like EasyEnsemble, BalanceCascade.
 - Apply cost-sensitive learning and anomaly detection approaches.
 - Experiment with multiple ML models (Logistic Regression, Random Forest, XGBoost, LightGBM, Neural Nets).